wswebcreation/protractor-image-comparison/README.md

 ## Contribution
 See [CONTRIBUTING.md](./docs/CONTRIBUTING.md).

+## FAQ
+### Width and height cannot be negative
+It could be that the error `Width and height cannot be negative` is thrown.
+9 out of 10 times this is related to creating an image of an element that is not in the view.
+Please be sure you always make sure the element in is in the view before you try to make an image of the element.

+### Changing the color on an element is not detected by protractor-image-comparison
+When using Chrome and using the `chromeOptions.args:['--disable-gpu']` it could be possible that the images can't be compared in the correct way.
+If you remove this argument all will work again.
+See [here](https://github.com/wswebcreation/protractor-image-comparison/issues/33#issuecomment-333409063)

 ## Credits
 - Basic logic of `index.js` based on [PixDiff](https://github.com/koola/pix-diff)
 - Comparison core of `./lib/resemble.js` [node-resemble](https://github.com/lksv/node-resemble.js) + [ResembleJS](https://github.com/Huddle/Resemble.js)